-As part of our efforts to maintain a safe, secure online experience for students, Chandler Unified School District uses a technology tool known as Gaggle in grades K-12.
-This scanning program reviews student Google files for inappropriate images and /or content identified by keywords.
-Gaggle will flag content referencing intentions of violence, drug and alcohol use, sex, self-harm, hate speech, pornography, etc. It will also analyze images to block pornography and obscene visuals from reaching students.
+As part of our efforts to maintain a safe, secure online experience for students, Chandler Unified School District uses a technology tool known as ALERT, from Lightspeed, in grades K-12.
+This scanning program reviews student Google files and web searches on their CUSD account for inappropriate images and /or content identified by keywords.
+ALERT will flag content referencing intentions of violence, drug and alcohol use, sex, self-harm, hate speech, pornography, etc. It will also analyze images to block pornography and obscene visuals from reaching students.

-Gaggle representative review google files throughout the day and night and send alerts to administrators at the school and the district office.
+ALERT representatives review google files throughout the day and night and send alerts to administrators at the school and the district office.
 School administrators will contact parents/guardians when an alert is received.
 If a parent/guardian cannot be reached, administrators will contact local law enforcement to request a well-check on students of alerts regarding threats of self-harm.